 The Grant neighborhood has a higher proportion of its residents employed as executives, managers and professionals than 99.7% of the neighborhoods in America.
 In fact, 84.1% of the employed people here make a living as an executive, a manager, or other professional.
 With such a high concentration, this truly shapes the character of this neighborhood, and to a large degree defines what this neighborhood is about.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 11 people per square mile living here, this neighborhood is less crowded than 96.8% of America.
+Unpopulated, and rural, the Grant neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 96.8% of the neighborhoods in America.
 One of the notable things about Grant is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 In addition, vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 47.2% of the residential real estate vacant, the Grant neighborhood claims the distinction of having a higher vacancy rate than 98.4% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.